MP Estate Planning UK

 Cash Value Accumulation

-By incorporating whole life insurance into your estate plan, you can create a more comprehensive and secure financial future for your loved ones.
-We recommend consulting with a financial advisor to determine the best whole life insurance policy for your specific needs and circumstances.
+By incorporating whole life insurance into your estate plan — and critically, by writing the policy into trust from day one — you can create a more comprehensive and secure financial future for your loved ones.
+We recommend consulting with both an independent financial adviser and an estate planning specialist to determine the right level of cover and the correct trust structure for your specific circumstances.

 How Whole Life Insurance Facilitates Inheritance Tax Planning

-Whole life insurance policies are designed to provide immediate liquidity for estate settlement, allowing beneficiaries to pay inheritance tax without having to sell assets.
-This is particularly important in the UK, where inheritance tax can be a significant burden on families.
+Whole life insurance policies held in trust are designed to provide immediate liquidity for estate settlement, allowing beneficiaries to pay inheritance tax without having to sell the family home or liquidate investments at a loss.
+This is particularly important because HMRC typically requires at least some IHT to be paid before the Grant of Probate is issued.

 Immediate Liquidity for Estate Settlement